YashShrivastava10/pizzeria/README.md

 5. **Order Summary:**
    - The cart page displays an order summary and a list of cart items.
+   - **Clear Cart Button:** Conveniently remove all items from your cart with a single click using the "Clear Cart" button.
+   - **Remove Item Button:** Tailor your order by removing specific items from your cart with the "X" button.

 6. **Animation:**
    - **Skeleton Loading for Order Page:** Provides a visual placeholder during data fetching on the order page.